Frequently Asked Cellular Service Questions (FAQs)

 Does messaging use airtime?
 No. Messaging does not use airtime, you pay per message.
 If you have a messaging feature added to your contract, then you just accumulate messages per your feature.

 What time do nights and weekends start and end?
 Night minutes (off-peak minutes) begin at 9:00 p.m. and end at 5:59 a.m. the following morning.
 Weekend minutes begin on Friday, 9:00 p.m. and end on Monday, 5:59 a.m.

 How do night and weekend minutes work when traveling?
 When you travel outside of your home area, your night and weekend minutes start at the same time in whatever time zone you are in.

 Is there anything I can do to have my night and weekend minutes start earlier?
-Yes.
-Add the $7 Weeknight feature.
-For $7 per month, per line, you can have your night and weekend minutes run from 7:00 p.m. to 6:59 a.m.
+No. Our contracts do not allow for any changes to night and weekend minutes.

 What is number portability?
 Wireless Local Number Portability (WLNP) lets customers switch carriers while keeping their exiting phone numbers within the same geographic area.

 How do I know if my cellular number can be transferred?
 Call the Telephone Support Office at 715-346-2562.

 Is there a fee for porting a number?
 No. You only get charged the normal fees for cellular service (activation fee, monthly service fee, features, equipment, etc.).
 There are no additional fees for porting a number.
 However . . . if your current service has not expired, your current cellular provider may have a cancellation/termination fee.
 Check with your provider.